Los Angeles Federal Crimes Attorney

 - Collecting any available exculpatory evidence

-- Negotiating with the prosecution to, if possible, have your charges reduced or dropped
+- Negotiating with the prosecution to have your charges reduced or dropped, if possible

 - Protecting your rights and interests throughout the life of your case

-And much more.
-To get started, reach out to us today to speak with an experienced Los Angeles criminal defense attorney.
+To get started, reach out to us today to speak with an experienced Los Angeles federal crime lawyer.

 What is a Federal Crime?